suenguyenguthib/practice-java/src/data_structures/lists/README.md

 Visualization of `Stack`:

 ```
-				  Position:
+			   Position: Follows the LIFO principle - Last In First Out
 		+-----+
 		| abc |    1      --> Top of stack: Where all the operations happen.
-Follow the LIFO principle: Last In First Out
 		+-----+
 		| def |    2
 		+-----+